Last Modified: July 20, 2014

 Usually, the maximum power any given mobile antenna can handle is based solely on the Q of its coil.
 Depending on that Q, at some given power level, the I2R losses will exceed the dissipation loss capabilities of the coil, and the coil will fail.
 If the dielectric strength of the coil form or its supporting structure is exceeded, an arc can form which can also cause the coil to fail.
-Contamination from road debris and water exacerbates the problem.
+Contamination from road debris, water, snow, and especially salt residue, exacerbate the problem.

 As pointed out in the Antenna article, there are several screwdriver antennas rated at 200 watts PEP (or less!).
 Although they get warm during normal operation due to the rather high resistive coil losses (low Q), typically there's no permanent damage done.
 However, driving one with much more than 25 watts during the tuning process can result in damaging the coil assembly beyond repair!
 As above, the scenario is exacerbated by proper mounting (reduction of ground losses).

 Amateurs typically purchase an antenna with a power rating perhaps twice their transceiver's capability.
 That's a step in the right direction, but the truth is, there will still be I2R losses turning transmit power into heat.
 Thus it behooves you to choose an antenna which has considerably more power handling capability than you plan to use.
 However, there is a caveat.
 Far too many antenna manufacturers over-rate the power handling of their antennas.